input-output-hk/atala-prism/docs/monitoring/metrics/README.md

 ### Note: After restarting the service, all of these metrics will be reset.

-# How to add metrics to the scala backend service
-1. Make your module depends on common (common already have Kamon dependency).
-2. Add `Kamon.init()` to your module init.
-3. Add metrics into your code using utils from [prism-backend/common/src/main/scala/io/iohk/atala/prism/metrics/](https://github.com/input-output-hk/atala-tobearchived/tree/develop/prism-backend/common/src/main/scala/io/iohk/atala/prism/metrics).

 For the full manual, you can check [Kamon official doc](https://kamon.io/docs/latest/guides/).